khdxsohee/pet-pulse/README.md

 **Note:** You will need to manually create the `assets` folder and place your images there.
 Please adjust the image paths in your `index.html` and `style.css` accordingly.

+---

+## 🛣️ Roadmap

+The **Pet Pulse** project is under active development.
+Here’s a list of planned enhancements and future features to improve the user experience, functionality, and scalability of the website:

+---

+### ✅ Phase 1: Core Features (Completed)
+- [x] Responsive layout for mobile, tablet, and desktop
+- [x] Multi-theme UI toggle (Dark, Light, Red, Green, Yellow, Pink, Chocolate)
+- [x] Hero, About, How It Works, Featured Pets, Testimonials, Footer
+- [x] LocalStorage integration to remember user’s theme preference

+---

+### 🔄 Phase 2: In Progress / Planned
+- [ ] **Adoption Form Modal / Page**
+  Allow users to fill out an application to adopt a pet.
+  _Includes validation, success message, and data handling._

+- [ ] **Pet Filtering & Search Functionality**
+  Enable users to search or filter pets by:
+  - 🐕 Type (Dog, Cat, Rabbit, etc.)
+  - 📍 Location
+  - 🧒 Age / Size / Breed

+- [ ] **Dynamic Featured Pets Section**
+  Load pet data dynamically from JSON or an external API
+  _→ Future proof for backend integration._

+- [ ] **Adoption Stories Section**
+  Showcase real-life success stories with images and short testimonials.

+- [ ] **Pet Categories Page**
+  Create separate pages or tabs for:
+  - Adopt
+  - Foster
+  - Donate
+  - Volunteer

+- [ ] **Shareable Pet Cards**
+  Allow users to share pets on social media (Facebook, WhatsApp, X) via dynamic URLs.

+---

+### 💡 Phase 3: Nice-to-Have Ideas
+- [ ] **User Sign-Up / Log In System (Optional)**
+  Allow users to save favorite pets or submit adoption forms with profiles.

+- [ ] **PWA Support (Progressive Web App)**
+  Make the site installable with offline functionality.

+- [ ] **Backend Integration (Node.js or Firebase)**
+  Store user-submitted forms and pet data dynamically.

+- [ ] **Admin Panel (Future Scope)**
+  Interface to manage pets, stories, and adoption requests.

+---

+> 🎯 Contributions and suggestions are always welcome!
+See the [Contributing](#🤝-contributing) section for details.

 ## 🤝 Contributing

 We welcome your contributions to make this project even better!
 If you wish to add new features, fix bugs, or improve the code, please follow these steps: